jocelynlau/metis-projects-2-5/project 3/flask_app_bootstrap/flask app bootstrap template tutorial.md

 - static
     - all other bootstrap files

+4. [Boostrapped flask app](
-4. Update bootstrap files accordingly
+Update bootstrap files accordingly
 - HTML files:
     - Use the templates and insert your basic HTML code in there
     - Update file paths